mattfrear/Swashbuckle.AspNetCore.Filters/README.md

 ```

 ### How to use - Request Header
-When you enable the filter in your `Startup.cs`, as per the Installation section above, you can specify the name and description of the new header parameter.
+When you enable the filter in your `Startup.cs`, as per the Installation section above, you can specify the name (string)
+and description (string) of the new header parameter, as well as whether it is required or not (bool).
 This will add the input box to *every* controller action.

 ### How to use - Response headers